-The 2018 APPLICATION is now closed.
+The 2020 application is now closed.

 Each year, Baxter St at CCNY invites emerging lens-based artists living in New York City to apply for the Baxter St at CCNY Workspace Residency Program.
 This residency offers lens-based artists much-needed workspace in New York City as well as access to the Baxter St at CCNY community and programs.
 Entering its 13th year, the Baxter St at CCNY Workspace Residency Program provides participating artists with three (3) months of free access to B&W Darkrooms and Digital Workstations.
 The Baxter St at CCNY Workspace Residency Program is made possible by generous support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature; The Jerome Foundation; public funds from the New York City Department of Cultural Affairs, in partnership with the City Council; and Fujifilm.

 BENEFITS OF THE WORKSPACE RESIDENCY:

 All artists currently residing in New York City who are working in photography or lens-based art are eligible to apply.
 Please note that living accommodations are not provided.
-Students must have completed their studies on or before January 1, 2018 in order to be eligible to apply.
-Chosen Workspace Residents MUST reside in New York City for the duration of the residency.
-A jury of photography professionals will consider all eligible applications.
+Students must have completed their studies on or before January 1, 2020 in order to be eligible to apply.
+Chosen Workspace Residents MUST be New York City residents for the duration of the residency period.
+There is no fee to apply.

 Please sign up for our newsletter to receive announcements and other Baxter St at CCNY news.